04 Dec Phlebotomy or Phlebotomoney?

 The healthcare field is ever trending upward, with several opportunities for career growth.
 Many people choose the healthcare field specifically because of these career opportunities, and many, like you, choose to begin their careers as a phlebotomist.

-In order to become certified in phlebotomy, an individual must take several classes in Westminster, California.
+In order to become certified in phlebotomy, an individual must take several classes.
 Once you are certified, your career choices don’t stop at being a phlebotomist.
 There are several other career paths you may choose if your interest in phlebotomy grows after you get certified.

-Let’s say you have just finished your phlebotomy certification somewhere like Westminster.
+Let’s say you have just finished your phlebotomy certification.
 Your next step may be considering some career path options that involve what you’ve learned in your classes.
 Some career paths of phlebotomy-certified individuals include: nursing, medical assisting, physician assisting, EKG technician, and medical lab tech.
 The salaries of these careers range between $29,000 and $100,000 a year.
 Keep in mind that each of these career options beyond phlebotomy requires more classes and sometimes more schooling.

 Even though these possible career moves require more education and/or licensure, your employer may be willing to help cover the costs since you will become more valuable and marketable with your increased training.
 Also, since you will already be a phlebotomy technician, you can work and earn a good income while attending school, which will save you from a lot of student loan debt.